Nades-Brigade/Client_Settings_App/README.md

 ## 1. Install Dependencies

 ### Install Phoenix dependencies (if not done so already):
-Run the following command to install all necessary for the "Non-Live View":
+Run the following command to install all necessary dependencies for the "Non-Live View":
 ```bash
 mix deps.get
 ```